FedorIvanov37/SVFE-IPC-Monitoring/README.md

 ### Reaction criteria

-Table of the system malfunction levels when the IPC Queue has a pending messages
+Table of the system malfunction levels when the IPC Queue has a pending messages.

 | Messages count |0-2 min  |2-5 min  | 5+ min  | Episodic |
 | -------------- |---------|---------|---------|----------|